 calmness and resignation.

 as a testimony of their respect

 for his valor and virtues.

 To learn more about the battle and see the graves of Kervin Waters, William Burrows, Jr., and Samuel Blyth go to Eastern Cemetery.

-Private Seth Wilson of Harpswell was charged with guarding the newly built fort at the mouth of the New Meadows River.
-His orders were to sink any vessels, British or otherwise, that refused to stop and report.
+Private Seth Wilson (?-1848) of Harpswell was a veteran of the Revolutionary War who also served during the War of 1812.
+A member of Thomas’s 2nd Regiment of the Massachusetts Militia, he was charged with guarding the newly built fort at the mouth of the New Meadows River.
+Tradition maintains his orders were to sink any vessels, British or otherwise, that refused to stop and report.
 When a local fisherman ignored the guard, Wilson fired into the fishing boat, sinking it.
 Thereafter all ships stopped to report.

 For locations of three existing War of 1812 forts and batteries go to Road 1812.